What are skin pores?

 - Radiofrequency microneedling – this treats textural issues by delivering electrical energy in the form of radiofrequency with micro-needles to improve prominent pores.

 - Laser Genesis – a gentle non-invasive laser treatment designed to target large pores by bulk heating the skin, reducing small blood vessels and increasing collagen and elastin production.

 - CO2 Laser Resurfacing – this laser shoots micro-beams of CO2 (carbon dioxide) and breaks down the tissue of the epidermis and dermis in small columns.
 As the skin naturally heals, healthy new skin grows over the treatment area.

-Should you wish to see our dermal therapist or cosmetic registered nurse, please contact us with the form on this page or call us for a complimentary consultation.
+Should you wish to see our dermal therapist or cosmetic registered nurse, please contact us with the form on this page or call us to arrange a consultation.